AllWiseAI/aiden-docs/privacy.md

 7. Aggregate and De-Identified Information.
 We may share aggregate or de-identified information about users and their use of our Services with third parties and publicly for marketing, advertising, research or similar purposes.
 8. Consent.
 We will share your personal information with third parties when you have given us explicit consent to do so, as specified when we obtained your consent.

-Please note that except as noted above, we will not sell or disclose your personal information to third parties for their direct marketing purposes without obtaining your explicit consent.
+**Important:** We do not and will never sell your personal information, including Google user data, to third parties under any circumstances.
+We do not disclose your personal information to third parties for their direct marketing purposes without obtaining your explicit consent.

-1. **Retention of Personal Data**
+5. **Retention of Personal Data**

-We’ll retain your Personal Data for only as long as we need in order to provide our Services to you, or for other legitimate business purposes such as resolving disputes, safety and security reasons, or complying with our legal obligations.
+We'll retain your Personal Data for only as long as we need in order to provide our Services to you, or for other legitimate business purposes such as resolving disputes, safety and security reasons, or complying with our legal obligations.
 How long we retain Personal Data will depend on a number of factors, such as:

 1. The amount, nature, and sensitivity of the information;
 2. The potential risk of harm from unauthorized use or disclosure;
 3. Our purpose for processing the data (such as whether we need to retain the data to provide our Services);
 4. Any legal requirements that we are subject to.

+**Specific Retention Periods:**

+- **Content:** As stated above, we do not store your Content after processing is complete.
+- **Account Information:** Retained for as long as your account is active.
+If you delete your account, we will delete your Account Information within 30 days, except where retention is required for legal compliance, dispute resolution, or security purposes.
+- **Google User Data:** Retained only as long as necessary to provide the Services you have authorized.
+If you revoke access or delete your account, Google user data will be deleted within 30 days.
+- **Technical Information (logs, usage data):** Retained for up to 90 days for security and service improvement purposes, then automatically deleted.
+- **Communication Information:** Retained for up to 2 years to maintain support history and improve our Services.

-5. **Your rights**
+6. **Your Rights**

 Depending on where you live, you may have certain statutory rights in relation to your Personal Data.
 For example, you may have the right to: